 Direct Marketing is a Good Thing

-Many welcome marketing contact, be that in their workplace or at home.
-Direct marketing is not only used to sell, but to inform, invite, advise and remind.
-As we stride further and deeper into this Age of Technology, so we become ever more contactable in many ways.
+Much welcome marketing contacts, be that in their workplace or at home.
+Direct marketing is not only used to sell but to inform, invite, advise and remind.
+As we stride further and deeper into this Age of Technology, we become ever more contactable in many ways.
 Remember, that text from the dentist to remind you of your appointment is direct marketing.
 That email inviting you to a networking event is direct marketing.
 That phone call asking you how your experience at the hotel you recently stayed in, is direct marketing.